pboling/pboling/README.md

 - 🌱 I’m learning Svelte, and I want to learn Rust next
 - 👯 Preparing transition to v2 of the `oauth2` gem!
 - 🤔 I’m looking for help with maintaining my suite of Resque plugins, as I don't have a current use case for Resque.
-- 💬 Ask me about Bernie Sanders and the National Progressive Party
 - 📫 How to [reach me](https://about.me/peter.boling)
 - 😄 Pronouns: He/Him
 - 🗨️ I speak 3 languages fluently, and for a 4th I'm learning Bahasa Indonesia!